Frederick Cayley Robinson

 Frederick Cayley Robinson ARA (18 August 1862 – 4 January 1927) was an English artist who created paintings and applied art, including book illustrations and theatre set designs.
 Cayley Robinson continued to paint striking Pre-Raphaelite and Victorian subjects well into the twentieth century despite this approach becoming deeply unfashionable.

-His series of large-scale mural paintings for the Middlesex Hospital entitled Acts of Mercy commissioned around 1915 and completed in 1920 are some of his most impressive works, along with Pastoral, 1923, (Tate Britain, London), which was bought by the Chantrey Bequest for the nation.
+His series of large-scale mural paintings for the Middlesex Hospital entitled Acts of Mercy commissioned around 1915 and completed in 1920 are some of his most impressive works, along with Pastoral (1923; Tate Britain, London), which was bought by the Chantrey Bequest for the nation.
 However his many smaller paintings, particularly of interiors featuring sombre women as well as the theme of departure, are significant works of modern British art.

 Biography

-Born on 18 August 1862, in Brentford-on-Thames, Middlesex, Frederick Cayley Robinson was the son of an engineer.
+Born on 18 August 1862, in Brentford-on-Thames, Middlesex, Frederick Cayley Robinson was the son of Frederic Robinson, an engineer.
+He was educated at the East Cliff House school run by Dr. Frederick George Head, in Cliftonville, and in France at the Lycée de Pau.
 He studied at the St. John's Wood Art School, London, and from 1885 to 1888 at the Royal Academy Schools.
+He was elected a member of the Royal Society of British Artists in 1889.
 Early on, Cayley Robinson painted scenes of the sea in the fashionable Newlyn style, and from 1889 to 1891 he sailed in a boat around Britain.

-When he returned, Cayley Robinson studied at the Académie Julian in Paris from 1891-1894.
+When he returned, Cayley Robinson studied at the Académie Julian in Paris from 1891 to 1894.
 The artist's time studying at the académie had a critical influence on his entire artistic output, which displays the influence of European Symbolism, especially the avant-garde group the Nabis and the revival of interest in Edward Burne-Jones in Paris at this time.
 Like many of his peers, Cayley Robinson felt drawn to a new style of art, moving away from modern impressionism and appearing to emulate the visionary medievalism of the Pre-Raphaelites.

-Various connections - for example with the Glasgow School of Art, and within the circle of Charles Ricketts and Charles Shannon - brought Cayley Robinson closer to the occult revival of the period, including the Golden Dawn and esotericism.
+Various connections — for example with the Glasgow School of Art, and within the circle of Charles Ricketts and Charles Shannon — brought Cayley Robinson closer to the occult revival of the period, including the Golden Dawn and esotericism.
 This context also infused his artworks.
 From the late 1890s, Cayley Robinson developed his own distinctive oeuvre of artistic expression which combined simple, quiet domesticity – the everyday - with hints of the occult, the mysterious, and the wondrous.